MediaMath/cove/README.md

 ## gosh - Get Over SsH - simple script for getting go packages at supplied uri's.

+Note that gosh has issues being built with go1.8 and above.

 ### Explicit ssh urls

 Gosh works by taking a package/git ssh url pair, seperated by a ','.